 - Bangladesh is a secular Muslim country, and whilst the people are very liberal and friendly, alcohol is not widely available.
-There are only a couple of hotels on the trip which has a bar, and even at these establishments, you cannot usually drink in the restaurant.
+There are only a couple of hotels on the trip which have a bar, and even at these establishments, you cannot usually drink in the restaurant.
 Local beer, when available, costs approx. $3 US for a 300ml can, and a measure of spirits is similarly priced.
 Wine is not available.
 It may sometimes be possible to purchase alcohol outside the hotels, but it is prohibited to consume in public places.
 There is a duty-free shop on arrival in Dhaka airport (before immigration) and you are permitted to buy two bottles of spirits per person.

 - In Dhaka, there are some wirehouses from where you can buy alcohol showing your foreign passport.
 But they only sell whole cartons of usually 24 bottles/cans.

 - Your luggage should not exceed 20kgs (44lbs).
 One large suitcase/rucksack, and one small hand luggage/rucksack is acceptable.

 - You should bear in mind that Bangladesh tends to have a conservative attitude towards dress.
 Women, and also to certain extent men, will find that the way they dress will often determine the degree of respect they receive from both men and women.

 - Mosques, temples, churches, and synagogue are places of worship and visitors should be modestly dressed.
 Admission might be denied to men and women wearing short pants/skirts, sleeveless t-shirts/blouses.
 Bare shoulders and midriffs are not permitted and should be covered with shawls.
 You also need to remove shoes while entering one of these places.